mininet/mininet/examples/README.md

 using NAT.
 It also answers the eternal question "why can't I ping `google.com`?"

+#### numberedports.py

+This example verifies the mininet ofport numbers match up to the ovs port numbers.
+It also verifies that the port numbers match up to the interface numbers

 #### popen.py:

 This example monitors a number of hosts using `host.popen()` and